thacherT1D/webdevstuff/Automated_Testing/JavaScript_Testing_Basics_with_Mocha_and_Chai.desc.md

   ```

-Add a test file called `test.js` to the `test/` directory and add the following code:
+Add a test file called `test.js` to the `test/` directory and add the following test setup code:

   ```javascript
   var code = require('../main');